Why God’s People Should Refrain from Going to Restaurants

 The word “sanctified” in this verse is very interesting.
 Literally translated it means “to consecrate” or “to purify.”
 In other words, God set this day apart from all other days and when doing so He placed His blessing on it.
 He made it HOLY!

 The Bible declares the Sabbath is a sacred day – and not one to be taken lightly.
 God Himself “hallowed” it.
-Notice what He revealed about His Sabbath when introducing the fourth commandment to His servant Moses:
+Notice what He revealed about His Sabbath when presenting the fourth commandment to His servant Moses:

 For in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the LORD blessed the Sabbath day and hallowed it.
 (Ex.
 20:11)